-IDS Component A sensor, scanner, or analyzer.
-The 3D Sensor with IPS is the IDS component of the TOE.
+Sensor with IPS is the IDS component of the TOE.

-IDS Scanner (scanner) The component of an IDS that collects static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.
-The 3D Sensor with IPS is the scanner component of the TOE.
+IDS Scanner (scanner) The component of an IDS that collects static component of the TOE.

+(Virtual) 3D Sensor with IPS is the scanner

 IDS Sensor (sensor) The component of an IDS that collects real-time events that may be indicative of vulnerabilities in or misuse of IT resources.
-The 3D Sensor with IPS is the sensor component of the TOE.
+The (Virtual) 3D Sensor with IPS is the sensor component of the TOE.